prajnan93/image-inpainting/README.md

 - Setup the inpaint conda environment as mentioned above.
 - Follow the instructions provided in the jupyter notebooks in the directory `examples`.
-- Each notebook in the `examples` directory provides an example of dataloading, training, evaluation and prediction.
+- Each notebook in the `examples` directory provides an example of mask visualization, training, evaluation and prediction.
 - Make sure to have at least 16Gb of CUDA GPU memory for training the model.
+Few example training scripts with differnt model configurations are provided in the `scripts` directory.
 - Please note checkpoints for prediction are not included yet (Coming Soon).

 ___

 ### Checkpoints of Pretrained models and Predictions in Google Colab

 coming soon.

 ___